pcmillerAcme/docs/source/mp4.rst

 mp4
 """

-This resource returns the complete animated mp4 binary stream.
+This standard mp4 resource returns the complete animated mp4 binary stream.
 Other than individual rendered frames, mp4 is the most quickly completed format of the animation formats provided by ACME.
 After frames are created, mp4 files are usually generated in less than a second.
 Still, it is always recommended to query orders/**[OrderNumber]**/progress resource first, and after progress has reached a value of 100, then request the mp4 file.
 Example URL:
 ::

     https://api.acme.codes/orders/1444979323_ODFAUQSE/mp4